Conditional and Unconditional Lien Waivers: What They Mean and When to Use Them

 Signing the wrong lien waiver form at the wrong time can cost you.
 In some cases, you could unintentionally waive your lien rights before a payment even hits your account.

-Understanding the difference is important, whether you’re submitting a draw, issuing a payout, or funding a project.
+Understanding this difference is critically important, whether you’re submitting a draw, issuing a payout, or funding a project.

 This guide breaks down what each waiver is, when to use them, and how to protect your lien rights.
 From general contractors to lenders and developers, knowing how to navigate lien waiver forms helps prevent disputes, reduce delays, and maintain project momentum.